 American interest in all things Cohen was at an all-time high, plus Len put on a pretty good show.
 By the time the tour ended Rolling Stone magazine declared it the best of the decade, Leonard had made back his money and then some, and he experienced unprecedented recognition in the country where he lived.
 His astonished American children watched their country fall in love with their father.
 They watched as he started writing again, making albums, joyfully embracing a second creative life.

 It emerged later that if Kelly Lynch hadn’t stolen Leonard’s money, it would probably have been stolen by Neal Greenberg, the financier hired to manage his funds.
 In 2009 Greenberg was found to have pilfered hundreds of millions of dollars from accounts under his supervision.
 But if Leonard’s money had only been stolen in 2009, it would have been too late.
-Coming after the stockmarket crash, it would have been impossible to raise the financing for a risky tour by an aging retiree.
+Coming after the 2008 stockmarket crash, rather than just before, it would have been impossible to raise the financing for a risky tour by an aging retiree.